The best trilliums to grow in your garden

-Val Bourne discusses both the disappointment and the joy of growing trilliums.
-They can have an expensive price tag and be tricky to cultivate, which often puts gardeners off growing them, but with a little perseverance, Val says that they are worth the extra effort and expense.
+Trilliums can have an expensive price tag and be tricky to cultivate, which often puts gardeners off growing them, but with a little perseverance, Val Bourne says that these shade-loving plants are worth the extra effort and expense.

-Here we've listed some of Val's favourite trilliums to tempt you into growing them.
+Here we've listed some of Val's favourite varieties to tempt you into growing trilliums in your own garden.

 A showy species with sultry red-to-purple bracts and sepals above strongly marked foliage.
 This particular form was sourced from Harvington Clone A, a seed-raised trillium, which means that variations can and do occur as is generally true for many seed-raised trilliums.